Bernese Oberland Pass (2026): “How to” Guide & Best Excursions

 • Reichenbach Falls: discount on funicular

-• Rosenlaui Gorge: 20% off entrance
+• Rosenlaui Gorge: discount on entrance fee

 • Tällibahn: discount on cable car